Chapter 3 — The Land Remembers

 If I’m going to cut down an empire, I can’t afford to be weaker than I was before.

-I knelt where the hum had been strongest.
+I knelt again where the pulse had once been strongest.

 You’re testing me, aren’t you?